vtex/vtex-courses/courses/styles-course/03_richtextmarkdown/en.md

 ## Introduction

-As we've seen, Markdown is a user friendly language that can be easily converted to HTML.
-In this lesson, we'll see how it's possible to use this language in our [**Rich Text**](https://vtex.io/docs/components/all/vtex.rich-text/) block to create interesting texts.
+Markdown is a user friendly language that can be easily converted to HTML.
+In this lesson, we'll see how it's possible to use this language in our [**Rich Text**](https://vtex.io/docs/components/all/vtex.rich-text/) block to customize them and create interesting texts.

 ## Rich Text with Markdown